samdoes-stuff/PROJECT-HILSHA/Journal.md

 And finally, I revisited the BOM again (yes, again), because my budget was tighter than the tolerances on a misaligned servo.
 I had to make pinpoint financial positioning, slicing costs like a samurai with a spreadsheet.

+At the end of Day 9, while most people were sleeping, I was battling a very earthly villain in my Martian mission Wires.
+And their love for twisting into a giant mess.

+So here’s the scene:

+I’ve got a 3D camera mounted on a servo.

+The servo does full 360° rotation.

+The camera captures glorious panoramic Martian dreams.

+BUT... the wires scream in pain every time the servo goes full spin.

+If left unchecked, after a few spins, the wires would twist so much they’d:

+Yank the USB port out,

+Wrap around the servo like a python,

+Or start emitting smoke signals (not the kind I want to transmit to Earth).

+⚙️ The Big Brain Fix™: Ping-Pong Rotation
+Instead of going full spin until it strangles itself, I engineered a plan:

+🚨 “Let the servo do 360°... then go 360° back the other way... and keep alternating.”

+Like a DJ scratching a record — but in space.

+So now the servo does:
+360° clockwise → pause

+360° counterclockwise → pause

+Repeat like a robot doing yoga

+The result?

+Camera gets full field coverage 🎥

+Wires stay untwisted 🧵

+Servo stays alive ⚙️

+My sanity remains mostly intact 🧠

+📡 Bonus: Wireless Data Relay Chain
+To top it off, I designed the full data relay route like this:

+ESP8266 sends 3D data from the flight controller.

+That gets received by a Raspberry Pi on the rotating mount (yes, the servo swingy one).

+That Pi has a USB Wi-Fi dongle and beams the data to the rover's Raspberry Pi.

+The rover Pi then relays the data to my PC.

+In an actual Mars mission: swap Wi-Fi for LoRa → Mars Orbiter → Earth, boom 💫

 That’s it for today’s episode.~ 4hours